trickerer/Trinity-Bots/README.md

 #### NPCBot Abilities
 NPCBots use most of real class spells.
 Some spells/abilities such as buffs, heals, remove curse/poison, etc. are available through an NPCBot's Abilities menu.
 Level restrictions apply to NPCBots too, for example Warlock will not be able to use Fear until level 8
-Selecting `_Manage abilities..._` from the Gossip menu will give you a listing of spells/abilities that they can cast on you or for you.
+Selecting `Manage abilities...` from the Gossip menu will give you a listing of spells/abilities that they can cast on you or for you.
 The "Update" option will refresh the spell listing as some spell may be cooled at the moment
-If spell is not listed this doesn't mean NPCBot does not have the spell, probably you just cannot use it manually.
+If spell is not listed this doesn't mean NPCBot does not have the spell, probably you just cannot use it manually
 NPCBots' abilities check algorithm includes finding missing buffs, friends to heal, restocking on consumables (like healthstones), class enchants (Rogue, Shaman), utilities (like using Sprint if falling far behind), spells for party and self, self-heals, finding crowd control targets and finally, attack abilities

-Using `_Manage allowed abilities..._` submenu you can make bots not use some of their spells.
+Using `Manage allowed abilities...` submenu you can make bots not use some of their spells.
 Disabled spells list is saved in DB

 #### NPCBot Talents
 NPCBots don't use normal talent pick choice system.
 Instead, main talent tree is used (according to a spec) while also picking vital talents from other two trees up to tier 3 (available to players of the same spec).
-Select `_Manage talents..._` from the Gossip menu to chose a spec.
+Select `Manage talents...` from the Gossip menu to chose a spec.
 Bot will activate it and continue to progress with chosen spec as you level up.
 This action has no cooldown

 #### NPCBot Grouping
-Although NPCBots will follow their owner around grouped or ungrouped and will usually buff people outside their groups, selecting the ___<Create Group>___ (___<Create Group (all bots)>___) option will have them join your group and properly utilize group buffs for everyone in the group
+Although NPCBots will follow their owner around grouped or ungrouped and will usually buff people outside their groups, creating group will make NPCBots properly utilize buffs reserved for group members only

-Grouping is required to properly utilize the DungeonFinder (as you cannot summon NPCBots in or into instances that are ungrouped)
+Grouping is also required to properly utilize the DungeonFinder (as you cannot summon NPCBots in or into instances that are ungrouped)

 >**NOTES**: There is a known issue where if you are in a group and get disconnected or kicked that the NPCBot(s) will remain in a group with their owner (thus showing up in both groups).
 The main group needs to kick the NPCBots from the group to be able to invite the owner of the NPCBots.
 This is the only workaround for that issue, at the moment